 General Guidelines

 The most of definition of the VEC is contained in chapter 5 as a detailed model description.
-However, there are general concepts and guidelines that apply in a more cross-sectional way and can not be linked to a specific individual model element.
-Therefore, it is not feasible to define them in the form of a model description.
-These guidelines are defined in the following sections and be followed for all implementations of the VEC.
+However, there are general concepts and guidelines that apply universally and are not limited to an individual model element.
+Therefore, they are not formulated as part of the model description.
+These guidelines are defined in the below sections and shall be followed for all implementations of the VEC.

 Handling of Identifiers

-The VEC and its XML Schema offer different concepts for the identification of model elements addressing certain requirements and those shall be used with respect to these requirements.
+The VEC and its XML Schema offer different concepts for the identification of model elements addressing certain requirements and those shall be used accordingly.

 Id Attributes